Meater Thermometer Review - Cook The Perfect Meat?

 For example, Meater is the least expensive, depending on your budget.
 It’s also the only one that’s completely wireless, which more than one customer emphasized significantly improved maneuverability while cooking.

 On the other hand, Smoke Gateway is the most expensive and is only designed for medium-heat applications (not grilling) and iOS devices, but it boasts the longest transmission distance (up to 300 ft).
-It also appears to be a professional-level device (we didn’t test any options firsthand) that could be complicated for a novice to use.
+It also appears to be a professional-level device that could be complicated for a novice to use.

 iGrill2 offers by far the broadest operating temperature (22° F (-30°C) to 572° F (300°C), which could potentially broaden its applications.
 It also comes with a 150 ft Bluetooth range, without requiring customers purchase additional hardware; delivers a 200-hour battery life, and can simultaneously monitor up to four different pieces of meat.